Looking west from Rocky Point at the ten mile long Courtney Campbell Causeway between Clearwater and Tampa. 10/19/13

-Once at Lake Wales, Florida 60 shifts southward to bypass the city center from a folded diamond interchange with U.S. 27 to the south of Lake Wales itself.
+Once at Lake Wales, SR 60 shifts southward to bypass the city center from a folded diamond interchange with U.S. 27 to the south of Lake Wales itself.
 The remainder of the highway southeast to Avon Park Bombing Range and Yeehaw Junction (where it meets both U.S. 441 and Florida's Turnpike) is rural.

 It is not until Vero Beach and the interchange with I-95 that SR 60 again transitions to a commercial arterial.
-The state road bee lines east toward Downtown Vero Beach, where it separates into a one-way couplet before taking a dog leg north and east across the Indian River to end at Florida A1A, 0.3 miles from the Atlantic Ocean beaches.
+The state road bee lines east toward Downtown Vero Beach, where it separates into a one-way couplet before taking a dog leg north and east across the Indian River to end at SR A1A, 0.3 miles from the Atlantic Ocean beaches.